499

 I was the last person to become a partner in JBC and was one of the founding partners of CCR, a large regional firm that ran from 1997 to 2011, when we sold to Grant Thornton.
 I was a managing director with Grant Thornton.
 I loved Grant Thornton, but as Montgomery Clift said to Donna Reed (referring to the Army) “Just because a man loves a thing, doesn’t mean it has to love him back”.
 I worked a boutique firm for a few years after that.
 My business partner, who is also my life partner, and I withdrew from the practice in November 2018.
 Evie and I travelled the country in an RV until the plague interrupted things.
 We had one more major trip in 2021 and then turned in the RV.

-Lately I have been somewhat preoccupied with the bicentennial of Lafayette’s visit to the United States.
+I had been somewhat preoccupied with the bicentennial of Lafayette’s visit to the United States, but that is over now.

 You can also find some exclusive material by me on Think Outside The Tax Box.